VeraMendes/VeraMendes.github.io/_posts/2019-09-26-caesarean-analysis.md

 Some more statistic results tell us that out of these five factors; blood pressure and heart problems are the ones that are more likely associated with caesarean delivery.

-This data was taken from <a href="https://archive.ics.uci.edu/ml/datasets/Caesarian+Section+Classification+Dataset">UCI Machine Learning Repository - Caesarian Section Classification Dataset Data Set</a>, cleaned, explored and graphed using Python 3.
+This data was taken from <a href="https://archive.ics.uci.edu/ml/datasets/Caesarian+Section+Classification+Dataset" target="_blank">UCI Machine Learning Repository - Caesarian Section Classification Dataset Data Set</a>, cleaned, explored and graphed using Python 3.